maxhbr/LDBcollector/md/OFL-1.0.md

                                 "name": "Use the name of the copyright holder or author to endorse or promote the modified font software"
                             }
                         ],
                         "_str": "Description: The term \"font software\" refers to font files, data files, source files, build scripts and documentation.
-The authors are the designers, engineers, programmers, technical writers, etc. who have contributed to the font software.\nActions:\n- Use the name of the copyright holder or author to endorse or promote the modified font software\n\nConditions:\nOR\n  OBLIGATION: Acknowledgements\n\n  REQUISITE: Get special permission in writing.\n\n\n\n", "conditions": {
+The authors are the designers, engineers, programmers, technical writers, etc. who have contributed to the font software.\nActions:\n- Use the name of the copyright holder or author to endorse or promote the modified font software\n\nConditions:\nOR\n  OBLIGATION: Acknowledgements\n  REQUISITE: Get special permission in writing.\n\n\n", "conditions": {
                             "OR": [
                                 {